Updated on 28 February 2023

 Keep up to date with what’s going on around King’s on the Student News Hub and King’s Student app.
 You can also find information on a range of extra-curricular activities and events through King’s Edge.

-The university is well prepared to make sure you can access your learning, complete your programmes of study, and to progress and graduate as anticipated.
+The university is committed to make sure you can complete your programmes of study, and to progress and graduate as anticipated.

 If you feel that your education has been impacted, you have the right to complain through a formal process.
 We consider each complaint on its own merits, on a case-by-case basis and outcomes will be specific to individual circumstances.
 This will include consideration of the ways in which mitigation may have been applied where teaching had not taken place.